EskelinenAntti/tmuxide/README.md

 ide open path/to/my/project lazygit
 ```
 > [!TIP]
-> Technically, `ide edit` is a shorthand of
+> Technically, `ide edit path/to/my/project/file` is a shorthand of
 >
 > ```bash
-> ide open path/to/my/project/ $EDITOR path/to/my/project/or/file/inside/the/project
+> ide open path/to/my/project/ $EDITOR path/to/my/project/file
 > ```

 ## Installation